Reimagining institutional ethics procedures in research partnerships with young people across Majority/Minority World contexts.

 Positionality and reflexivity: Recognising and dismantling our privileges in childhood research through the use of windows and mirrors.

-Cuevas-Parra, P. (2021).
+Cuevas-Parra, P. (2023).
 Positionality and reflexivity: Recognising and dismantling our privileges in childhood research through the use of windows and mirrors.
-Global Studies of Childhood, Published Online ahead of print.
-This article explores how privileges, identities and worldviews influence every
+Global Studies of Childhood, 13(4), pp.295-309.
+This article explores how privileges, identities and worldviews influence every stage of childhood research processes.
+Drawing on their international fieldwork and using the notion of ‘windows and mirrors’, […]

 Participatory action research: The distress of (not) making a difference.